 The USCIS representative will ask you both questions that cover all aspects of your relationship, from courtship to marriage to your present lives together.

-Green Card Marriage Interview Questions About Your Courtship
+Green Card Through Marriage Interview Questions About Your Courtship

 - How did you meet your spouse?